arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 While all the peripherals are accessible from the iMX8 processor running the Linux environment, it can be useful to let the onboard microcontroller take care of certain peripheral handling and exchange only the required data between the microcontroller and the Python® application.

 You will be guided on how to achieve this setup.
-It is recommendable to familiarize yourself with the foundational elements of the Portenta X8 and its infrastructure by reading the [user manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual) if you have not already done so.
+It is recommendable to familiarize yourself with the foundational elements of the Portenta X8 and its infrastructure by reading [fundamentals of the Portenta X8](https://docs.arduino.cc/tutorials/portenta-x8/x8-fundamentals) if you have not already done so.

 ## Goals